 This article is a part of a wider topic, see parent page.

-If you are using FlexNet Manager Suite Cloud, you will need to provide the Error ID to Support.
+If you're using FlexNet Manager Suite Cloud, you can provide the Error IDs to Support.

-If you are using FlexNet Manager Suite On-premise offering, you can enable debug-level logging and analyze the error logs yourself.
+If you are using FlexNet Manager Suite On-premise, you can enable debug-level logging and analyze the error logs yourself.

 The WebUI log is accessible in %programdata%\Flexera Software\Compliance\Logging\WebUI\webui.log file.

-Notice that most authentication-related errors with SAML begin with generic error message.
-The actual error log which is valuable is found in the end of line.
-For example,
+Most authentication-related errors with SAML begin with a generic error message.
+The error log details are found at the end of the line.
+For example, see the full error below:

 ManageSoft.Compliance.Security.Sso.SamlCoreException: There is problem while authenticating via SAML.
 Please make sure (a) that the web.config element 'kentor.authServices' is correctly configured, and (b) that the web server can connect to the configured SAML identity provider (if automatic metadata download is enabled). ---> System.Configuration.ConfigurationErrorsException: Unexpected entity id "https://sts.windows.net/xxx/" found when loading metadata for "https://sts.windows.net/yyy/".